Moddable-OpenSource/moddable/documentation/xs/XS Compartment.md

 ### <a name="ModuleBinding"></a> Module Binding

-A module binding is a plain object with properties that mimick the `import` and `export` constructs.
+A module binding is an ordinary object with properties that mimick the `import` and `export` constructs.
 There are many forms of module bindings.
 See the
 [imports](https://tc39.es/ecma262/#table-import-forms-mapping-to-importentry-records) and [exports](https://tc39.es/ecma262/#table-export-forms-mapping-to-exportentry-records) tables.

 Most bindings can be represented as JSON-like objects with `export`, `import`, `as`, `from` properties.
 Except `*` bindings, which requires special forms because module namespace identifiers can be arbitrary.